grpc-ecosystem/grpc-opentracing/java/README.rst

 A ``ServerTracingInterceptor`` uses default settings, which you can override by creating it using a ``ServerTracingInterceptor.Builder``.

 - ``withOperationName(OperationNameConstructor constructor)``: Define how the operation name is constructed for all spans created for the intercepted service.
 Default sets the operation name as the name of the RPC method.
-More details `below`_.
+More details in the `Operation Name`_ section.
 - ``withStreaming()``: Logs to the server span whenever a message is received.
 - ``withVerbosity()``: Logs to the server span additional events, such as message received, half close (client finished sending messages), and call complete.
 Default only logs if a call is cancelled.
 - ``withTracedAttributes(ServerRequestAttribute... attrs)``: Sets tags on the server span in case you want to track information about the RPC call.
 See ServerRequestAttribute.java for a list of traceable request attributes.